First Comes Love, Then Comes Murder

 This trail runs between their two neighborhoods.

-All you do was cross the street, walk down the bike path.
+All you do is cross the street, walk down the bike path.
+My parents' house was like three houses up.

 That's it.

+The friend group also often spent time at the prayer house.
 Lauren's parents, her mom in particular, just welcomed everybody with open arms and made sure that they were fed.

 So I have a lot of very vivid memories of Eugene and Lauren and I at Lauren's parents' house.